vk-cs/terraform-provider-vkcs/docs/resources/compute_instance.md

 - `admin_pass` optional sensitive *string* &rarr;  The administrative password to assign to the server.
 For some images, the password must meet certain requirements, which can be found here: https://cloud.vk.com/docs/en/computing/iaas/service-management/vm/vm-manage. <br>**Note:** If the password does not meet these requirements, the resource creation may hang until the timeout due to repeated attempts to set the password.

 - `availability_zone` optional *string* &rarr;  The availability zone in which to create the server.
-Conflicts with `availability_zone_hints`.
-Changing this creates a new server.
+Changing this moves the existing server to the specified availability zone without recreating it.
+An `active` server is live-migrated, a `shutoff` or `shelved_offloaded` server is cold-migrated.
+Note that the server's volumes are not moved and should be migrated separately.

 - `block_device` optional &rarr;  Configuration of block devices.
 The block_device structure is documented below.
 Changing this creates a new server.
 You can specify multiple block devices which will create an instance with multiple disks.
 This configuration is very flexible, so please see the following [reference](https://docs.openstack.org/nova/latest/user/block-device-mapping.html) for more information.
     - `source_type` **required** *string* &rarr;  The source type of the device.
 Must be one of "blank", "image", "volume", or "snapshot".
 Changing this creates a new server.